TelluIoT/ThingML/org.thingml.model/docs/cep-semantics.md

 The output messages, `cep` will be saved for `5000`ms.

+__Note:__ ReactiveX implementation is a bit different, the equivalent output buffer used is `buffer(5000, 1000, TimeUnit.MILLISECONDS)` you can look at their [API](http://reactivex.io/RxJava/javadoc/rx/Observable.html#buffer%28long,%20long,%20java.util.concurrent.TimeUnit%29).

 ### With length window

 Length window allow to store a particular number of output messages, here `cep`.
 Once the buffer is full the number of message to remove is specified by the step of the window.